 We remain optimistic about the COVID-19 vaccine rollout and cooperative efforts that are underway.
 The vaccine is a game changing tool in our efforts to slow the spread of the virus, and keep our schools and businesses open.
-The vaccine rollout takes time, however, and it is important that we remain vigilant in practicing other mitigation strategies and safety measures while more is learned about the benefits and additional guidance is provided by CDC and the State.
+It is important that we remain vigilant in practicing other mitigation strategies and safety measures while more is learned about the benefits and additional guidance is provided by CDC and the State regarding the vaccine.

-DISCUSSION: As of the drafting of this memo and resolution, the local Risk Level remains at Medium.
-This Resolution 2021-18 is set expire April 28, 2021 and will be revisited at the Council Meeting on April 27, 2021.
+DISCUSSION: As of the drafting of this memo and resolution, the local Risk Level remains at High, but no local outbreak has been identified as of the drafting of the memo.
+This Resolution 2021-20 is set expire May 12, 2021 and will be revisited at the Council Meeting on May 11, 2021.
 The following protective measures from the previous resolution remain in this resolution, with any revisions noted:

-• State Health Advisories - This section references and requires everyone in the City to follow the State's Health Advisories.
-This section has not changed.

-- Face Coverings Customers and visitors of businesses and organizations must wear a covering over their nose and mouth.
+- State Health Advisories - This section references and requires everyone in the City to follow the State's Health Advisories.
+This section has not changed. - Face Coverings Customers and visitors of businesses and organizations must wear a covering over their nose and mouth.
 Additionally, employees or volunteers of businesses and organizations to wear a face covering when interacting with customers or visitors.
 This section has not changed. - Traveler Self Quarantine Individuals traveling into the City by vessel or airplane must selfquarantine, with limited exceptions.
 This section has not changed. - Essential Services/Critical Infrastructure Safety Plans Businesses that are recommended to submit plans to the State as a result of Health Advisory 4, are required to submit those to the City if they are operating in Unalaska.
 This section has not changed. - Protective Protocols All business open to the public must post their basic measures to protect the public health on their doors.
 This section has not changed. - Marine Tourism This section provides guidance for those traveling for non-essential purposes on the state ferry, cruise ships or private vessels and clarifies that local safety protocols in this resolution do apply.
 This section has not changed.